Timwi/KtaneDrunk/README.md

 Since this module will be affecting your visual perspective, those playing on VR headsets may experience balance issues, etc, so be extra careful.
 You have been warned!

-Template is an experimental module leveraging the newly-exposed KTANEModKit for 'Keep Talking and Nobody Explodes'.

 ## Installation

 ### Steam Workshop Installation